 Understanding the differences between Hypertext Transfer Protocol (HTTP) and WebSocket is crucial for optimizing network communication.

-- Communication Model: HTTP follows a request-response model, making it suitable for applications where data is fetched intermittently.
+- Communication Model: HTTP follows a request-response model, making it suitable for applications where data is fetched as needed.
 WebSocket, on the other hand, enables full-duplex communication, ideal for real-time applications like chat services.

 HTTP Status Codes

-HTTP status codes are essential for understanding the outcome of a client's request to a server.
-They provide valuable information about whether a request was successful, encountered an error, or requires further action.
+HTTP status codes are essential for understanding the outcome of HTTP requests.
+They are grouped into categories that indicate whether a request was successful, encountered an error, or requires further action.

 - 200 OK: The request was successful.